-- High image resolution or lower compression levels result in images containing more data which in turn affects the bandwidth. - Rotating the image in the GUI can increase the product's CPU load. - Access by large numbers of Motion JPEG or unicast H.264/H.265/AV1 clients affects the bandwidth. - Simultaneous viewing of different streams (resolution, compression) by different clients affects both frame rate and bandwidth.
+- High image resolution or lower compression levels result in images containing more data which in turn affects the bandwidth. - Rotating the image in the GUI can increase the product's CPU load. - Access by large numbers of Motion JPEG or unicast H.264 clients affects the bandwidth. - Access by large numbers of Motion JPEG or unicast H.265 clients affects the bandwidth.

-Use identical streams wherever possible to maintain a high frame rate.
-Stream profiles can be used to ensure that streams are identical.

-- Accessing video streams with different codecs simultaneously affects both frame rate and bandwidth.
-For optimal performance, use streams with the same codec. - Heavy usage of event settings affects the product's CPU load which in turn affects the frame rate. - Using HTTPS may reduce frame rate, in particular if streaming Motion JPEG. - Heavy network utilization due to poor infrastructure affects the bandwidth. - Viewing on poorly performing client computers lowers perceived performance and affects frame rate. - Running multiple AXIS Camera Application Platform (ACAP) applications simultaneously may affect the frame rate and the general performance.
+- Simultaneous viewing of different streams (resolution, compression) by different clients affects both frame rate and bandwidth. - Use identical streams wherever possible to maintain a high frame rate.
+Stream profiles can be used to ensure that streams are identical. - · Accessing Motion JPEG and H.264 video streams simultaneously affects both frame rate and bandwidth. - · Accessing Motion JPEG and H.265 video streams simultaneously affects both frame rate and bandwidth. - Heavy usage of event settings affects the product's CPU load which in turn affects the frame rate. - Using HTTPS may reduce frame rate, in particular if streaming Motion JPEG. - Heavy network utilization due to poor infrastructure affects the bandwidth. - Viewing on poorly performing client computers lowers perceived performance and affects frame rate. - Running multiple AXIS Camera Application Platform (ACAP) applications simultaneously may affect the frame rate and the general performance.